-These moist, delicious carrot cake muffins will appeal to all kinds of tastebuds.
+These moist, delicious carrot cake muffins will appeal to all kinds of taste buds.
 They taste exactly like the carrot cake we all know and love, with half the work, calories and fat!
 Enjoy them for breakfast, as dessert, or during snack time.

 The taste of traditional carrot cake in a muffin!
 Brilliant if you ask me because carrot cakes can be a whole lot of work, don’t you agree?
 While I absolutely LOVE carrot cake, I’m not a huge fan of making it.

 What makes these carrot cake muffins healthy?

 Most cakes (and muffins) use oil (and cheap refined canola oil) along with a lot of sugar.
 So we made a few substitutions:

-- We used WHOLE WHEAT white flour instead of regular A/P flour – for a little more nutrition.
+- Flour – We used WHOLE WHEAT white flour instead of regular A/P flour – for a little more nutrition.

 How to Make Carrot Cake Muffins